Daniel-KM/Omeka-S-module-SearchSolr/README.md

 together with various joiners (and, or, not, near…).
 In that particular case, it will be required to create multiple index in details.

+### Indexation with third party

+The module makes possible to store multiple indexes in the same core.
+This is an advanced feature that is useless in most of the cases.
+It may be used to share one core between multiple Omeka install or with another tool or another cms.
+To make it working, you have to fill the field name where the index name will be stored in the config of the core.
+Of course, the fields should be defined precisely and in coherence with the other tool that access to it.

+With Drupal, the default fields to set in the core form are: `bs_is_public`, `ss_resource_name`, `im_site_id`, and `index_id`.
+The mapping should be created according to the config inside Drupal, for example: `ss_title` and `tm_body`.
+The sort fields are automatically managed.

 TODO
 ----